Surface Mount Soldering-A Comprehensive Understanding of Soldering

 Having looked at the reasons that have caused Surface Mount Solders to soar high, it is time we now ask ourselves if we need to try it out by considering our needs and what we have got.

-4. How and When Should I Consider Surface Mount Soldering?
+How Should I Use Surface Mount Soldering?

 Surface Mount Soldering is plain and straightforward.
 It borrows a lot from traditional soldering, even though it is more efficient than conventional approaches.
 SMDs can be used with traditional hobbyist soldering equipment and soldered alike.